Wheat growers have better tools for entering national yield contest

 “I have time to do more of the work to tell our story, encourage more people to enter the contest.” — Anne Osborne, project manager for the National Wheat Foundation

-As the year goes on, we’ll be monitoring the app’s performance through the entry deadline in mid-May and submission of harvest data in August and September.
-We expect to continue to enhance and improve the app as we learn more about how we can create efficiencies and accommodate annual changes in the contest rules.
-We are committed to helping the Foundation further its goals of educating and encouraging wheat growers to achieve high-yield, high-quality harvests.
+As the contest progressed, we monitored the app’s performance through the entry deadline in mid-May and the submission of harvest data in August and September.
+The app has proven effective in creating efficiencies and supporting the Foundation’s goals of educating and encouraging wheat growers to achieve high-yield, high-quality harvests.